matey97/TugTestSmartphone/README.md

 the test, the application computes the duration of each activity performed during the test.

 #### Activity recognition
 The activity estimation is carried out by a machine learning model.
-The application has 4 embedded machine learning models:
+The application has 2 embedded machine learning models:
 - CNN Smartphone Actions Classifier: convolutional machine learning model for activity recognition for data coming from the smartphone sensors.
-- MLP Smartphone Actions Classifier: multi layered perceptron machine learning model for activity recognition for data coming from the smartphone sensors.
 - CNN Smartwatch Actions Classifier: convolutional machine learning model for activity recognition for data coming from the paired smartwatch sensors.
-- MLP Smartwatch Actions Classifier: multi layered perceptron machine learning model for activity recognition for data coming from the paired smartwatch sensors.

-The model to use can be changed from the settings of the application (see [Screenshots>Settings](#settings)).
 All models can be found in [app/ml-models](app/ml-models).

 #### Add your models
 You can add new TensorFlow Lite models trained with your own data.
 The models must be capable of detecting the actions performed during the test, i.e., sit, standing, walking, turning and sitting.

-The only restriction is that the models has to include metadata and the **labels for the output layer** as an [associated file](https://www.tensorflow.org/lite/models/convert/metadata#pack_the_associated_files).
+The only restriction is that the models have to include metadata and the **labels for the output layer** as an [associated file](https://www.tensorflow.org/lite/models/convert/metadata#pack_the_associated_files).
 Check the requirements in [@awarns/ml-kit](https://github.com/GeoTecINIT/awarns-framework/blob/main/packages/ml-kit/).

 > **Note:** it's important that in the associated file, the activity labels must have the following names: